 - Activities focused on students in university or other post-secondary education

-- Programs promoting religious beliefs
+- Programmes promoting religious beliefs

 - Lobbying: attempts to influence the outcome of political campaigns by candidates for public office.
-Advocacy for specific legislation favourable to youth development is supported under limited circumstances.

 - Deficit reduction